AlexanderSWilliams/Anti-IP-License/README.md

 **Disclaimer**

 All objects the Licensors have or will make Publicly available are "as-is" and "as-available".
 You bear the risk of all actions performed involving them.
 To the maximum extent permitted by law in each respective jurisdiction, the Licensors disclaim all representations, guarantees, duties, liabilities, and obligations that otherwise would or will exist in any legal theory or source of law due to any Publicly licensed rights or objects made Publicly available.

+**Interpretation**

+Any arrangements, understandings, or agreements regarding the licensed rights, granted permissions, or the requirements and restrictions of this license not stated in this document are separate from and independent of the terms and conditions of this license.
 No one shall be bound by any additional or different terms or conditions unless those are expressly agreed upon.
-Any arrangements, understandings, or agreements regarding the granted rights not stated herein are separate from and independent of the terms and conditions of this license.

-**Interpretation**

-This license does not, and shall not be interpreted to, limit any action that could lawfully be performed or require any action that could lawfully not be performed without permission under this license in each respective jurisdiction.
+In each respective jurisdiction, this license does not, and shall not be interpreted to, limit any action that could lawfully be performed or require any action that could lawfully not be performed if the permissions granted by this license were not granted.

-To the maximum extent permitted by law in each respective jurisdiction, this license and the Public availability of any object does not, and shall not be interpreted to, imply any granting of rights, permitting of any actions, or assignment of any ownership not expressed in this document.
+To the maximum extent permitted by law in each respective jurisdiction, this license and the Public availability of any object does not, and shall not be interpreted to, imply any license of rights, a grant of permission for any action, forgiveness of or consent to any event that would justify a judicial (legal, equitable, or otherwise) remedy not relying on an IP infringement claim, or assignment of any ownership not expressed in this document.

 This license is not severable.
 If in a given jurisdiction this license is found to be void, invalid, or unenforceable, then a new document will be drafted that Licensors can choose to adopt.